 disease.
 Apremilast blocks the production of an enzyme called phosphodiesterase 4 (PDE4) and leads to a reduction in inflammation.

-Dosing begins at 10mg on the first day with a gradual increase over 5 days up to max dose of 30 mg twice a day.
-The reason for this is to reduce nausea and diarrhea associated with initial treatment Otezla can be taken with our without food.
+Dosing begins at 10mg on the first day with a gradual increase over 5 days, up to max dose of 30mg twice a day.
+The reason for this is to reduce nausea and diarrhea linked to initial treatment.
+Apremilast can be taken with or without food.
 Tablets should not be crushed, split, or chewed.
 Dosing is the same for psoriatic arthritis, plaque psoriasis, and Behçet's disease.
 Apremilast can take up to 4 months to help reduce symptoms.
 It is a chronic medication that will be used continuously as long as it is effective and well tolerated.

 Many patients do not experience side effects; however, for those who do, many of the minor side effects will improve with time.
 Side effects should be reported immediately and discussed with your rheumatologist.
 Apremilast does not lead to increased risk of infection.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.